Belfast Bloomfield (Northern Ireland Parliament constituency)

 Belfast Bloomfield was a constituency of the Parliament of Northern Ireland.

 Boundaries

-Belfast Bloomfield was a borough constituency comprising part of eastern Belfast.
-It was created in 1929 when the House of Commons (Method of Voting and Redistribution of Seats) Act (Northern Ireland) 1929 introduced first past the post elections throughout Northern Ireland.
+Belfast Bloomfield was a borough constituency located in eastern Belfast.
+Established in 1929, it was created when the House of Commons (Method of Voting and Redistribution of Seats) Act (Northern Ireland) 1929 introduced first-past-the-post elections throughout Northern Ireland.

-Belfast Bloomfield was created by the division of Belfast East into four new constituencies.
-It survived unchanged, returning one member of Parliament, until the Parliament of Northern Ireland was temporarily suspended in 1972, and then formally abolished in 1973.
+The constituency was formed by dividing Belfast East into four new constituencies, one of which was Belfast Bloomfield.
+It remained unchanged, returning a single member of Parliament, until the Parliament of Northern Ireland was temporarily suspended in 1972 and subsequently abolished in 1973.

 Politics

 The constituency was the most staunchly unionist in East Belfast.
 It was held continuously by Ulster Unionist Party candidates, although labour movement candidates sometimes polled well.

 Members of Parliament

 Election results

 At the 1929 and 1933 general elections, Herbert Dixon was elected unopposed.